Published on Wednesday, April 4, 2018 by Chittorgarh.com Team | Modified on Thursday, July 4, 2019

 Here again, you would also lose the premium amount of Rs 20,000 paid for the call option and hence your net profit would be Rs 9,000.

-We buy insurance to protect ourselves against financial losses arising out of an unfortunate event.
+We buy insurance to protect ourselves from financial loss as a result of an unfortunate event.
 Options can also be used as insurance to protect your investments.
-We all know, a put option gives you the right to sell at a set price within a certain period.
-Buying a put option, when you also own the underlying instruments, is like insuring your investments against a possible decline in its value.
+As we all know, a put option gives you the right to sell at a certain price within a certain time.
+Buying a put option when you also own the underlying assets is like buying insurance against a potential loss in the value of your investments.

-Suppose you own 1000 units of BAJAJ AUTO, currently trading at Rs 5000.
+Let us say you own 1000 units of BAJAJ AUTO which is currently trading at Rs 5000.
 The put option for BAJAJ is available at the strike price of Rs 5000 for a premium of Rs 300.
-You buy the put option by paying a premium amount of Rs 3,00,000.
-Now even if the share price falls to Rs 3000 in next couple of months, you would be able to exercise the put option and sell at Rs 4700 (strike price- premium) and limit your losses.
-On the other hand, if the share price moves up to Rs 6000 next month, your insurance won't have much value but still, you are protected till the expiry date.
-Also, your investments have gained from the rise in the share price.
-A put option of Rs 3,00,000 helps you protect an investment of 50,00,000 from downside price movement.
+You buy the put option by paying a premium of Rs 3,00,000.
+Even if the share price falls to Rs 3000 in the next few months, you can exercise the put option and sell at Rs 4700 (strike price - premium) and limit your losses.
+On the other hand, if the share price rises to Rs 6000 in the next month, your insurance may not have much value anymore, but you are protected till the expiry date.
+Also, your investment has increased due to the rise in the share price.
+With a put option worth Rs 3,00,000, you can protect an investment of Rs 50,00,000 from price loss.